 Use items or equipment issued to students by the University.

 At the end of their leave of absence, students must renew their registration and resume their studies.
-Students who requested a leave of absence to complete their military service must submit their military discharge certificate at the beginning of the semester in which they renew their registrations.
+Students who requested a leave of absence to complete their military service must submit their "Military Discharge Certificate" to the Student Services Offic at the beginning of the semester in which they renew their registrations.

-Of the students who are granted a leave of absence for multiple semesters, those who wish to resume their studies at the end of the first semester must apply in writing to the Dean’s Offices of their Faculties or Director’s Offices of their Graduate Schools/Schools before the start of course registrations.
+Of the students who are granted a leave of absence for multiple semesters, those who wish to resume their studies before they complete their leave of absence period must apply in writing to the Dean’s Offices of their Faculties or Director’s Offices of their Graduate Schools/Schools before the start of course registrations.
+Students who return to their studies in this way; that is with Faculty/School/Institute Board Decision, and who previously paid for the semester they are enrolled is deducted from the tuition fee of the related semester.

 Students who are arrested or imprisoned can be granted a leave of absence with the approval of the University Executive Board upon the student’s request.
 Should arrested or imprisoned students fail to request a leave of absence, such students cannot make any claim against the University if the penal institution or other relevant authorities do not allow the student to sit for the exams or fulfill other academic obligations.